China defends its right to 'ready slingshot' in South China Sea

 Australia too voiced concerns about China's actions in the disputed waterway.

-"The building of artificial islands and the possible militarisation is creating an environment of tension and mistrust between claimants and other regional states," said Foreign Minister Julie Bishop in a statement.
+"The building of artificial islands and the possible militarization is creating an environment of tension and mistrust between claimants and other regional states," said Foreign Minister Julie Bishop in a statement.

-"We urge claimants to refrain from coercive behaviour and unilateral actions designed to change the status quo in disputed areas."
+"We urge claimants to refrain from coercive behavior and unilateral actions designed to change the status quo in disputed areas."

 U.S. President-elect Donald Trump, who takes office on Jan.
-20, has criticized Chinese behaviour in the South China Sea, while signalling he may adopt a tougher approach to China's assertive behaviour in the region than President Barack Obama.
+20, has criticized Chinese behavior in the South China Sea, while signaling he may adopt a tougher approach to China's assertive behavior in the region than President Barack Obama.

 The State Department said it would not comment on intelligence matters, but spokesman John Kirby added: "We consistently call on China as well as other claimants to commit to peacefully managing and resolving disputes, to refrain from further land reclamation and construction of new facilities and the militarization of disputed features."